One of the first factors that people think of when selling a property are real…

 You can then start preparing your home for the inspection by clearing out any clutter or personal items, and taking care of minor repairs.
 One way to make your property look its best is through professional home staging.
 You should also remove any items which are not for sale to avoid confusing or even misleading potential buyers.

 Marketing materials are good to have on hand for the big day.
 Talk to your real estate agent about creating brochures to have available.
 These should include the price and all pertinent details of the home, as well as bright, colourful photos.
 Special paper can make your brochure stand out from the stack of others that potential buyers will collect during their house hunting process.
 Many real estate agencies include the cost of these marketing materials in their general fees.
-When you’re choosing a real estate agent using the online dashboard at LocalAgentFinder, you’ll want to select an agent who can help you with marketing efforts.

 If you have pets at home, it’s best to arrange for a trusted friend or family member to take care of them during the inspection time.
 Keeping them out of sight will improve your chances of a sale, and avoid alienating buyers who may be put off by the idea of animals or who are allergic to them.